hml230/exploring-lateness/src/chronos_t5/README.md

 ## Overview

-ChronosT5-tiny is a time series forecasting model that can be fine-tuned on domain-specific data.
+ChronosT5-tiny is an open-source time series forecasting model that can be fine-tuned on domain-specific data.
 This directory preprocesses bus schedule and lateness data into the format required for ChronosT5 training.

 ## Dataset Format